 We were super impressed with Blue Mountain Inn & Suites, and our dog Xena, also approved.
 She promptly fell asleep when we arrived.
 It’s a little thing, but Blue Mountain Inn has really nice bathroom products.
 When you travel as much as we do, it’s the little things that matter.

 Our first order of business after two nights of camping was taking showers, and then we went out to explore the small town of Rangely.
 We were on the hunt for a drink, which we found at the Main Street Pub.
-It was early on a Saturday evening, so we were nearly alone save a local oil worker and the bartender, who took great pride in creating specialty cocktails.
+On an early Saturday evening in May, we nearly alone except for a local oil worker and a bartender.
+The bartender took great pride in creating specialty cocktails.

 We stopped for sopapillas and a nightcap at El Agave Mexican Food Restaurant, which is across the street from the Blue Mountain Inn.
-At their little bar I got a delicious handmade mojito and we made friends with another local connected to the oil and gas business (oil and gas is an important part of the economy in this area).
+At their little bar, I got a delicious handmade mojito and we made friends with another local connected to the oil and gas business (oil and gas is an important part of the economy in this area circa 2016).
 This Green Bay Packers fan is such a regular at El Agave that they bought him a Green Bay Packers mug that he can use when he comes in for a beer.
 I sure do love small towns.